thompsnm/coding-exercise/README.md

 They then take those responses to create a mock backend that can be used to exercise the frontend (or other microservices).
 By using it to supplement or even replace the hardcoded mocks in the frontend tests we get the stability of a mocked backend while also ensuring the mocks are automatically kept up to date.
-Contract testing also has some really cool added benefits for API developers when it comes to cataloging the use of the API ahead of breaking changes.
+Contract testing also has some added benefits for API developers when it comes to cataloging the use of the API ahead of breaking changes.

 ### Bucket 3